tcusano/tcusano.github.io/pages/mydoc/oracle_migration_tool.md

 <img title="" src="images/Selection_034.png" />

 Again we have successful connection as shown in the log console.
-Should there be a failure the buttons on the tool will also turn.
+Should there be a failure the buttons on the tool will also turn red.
 Now we click on the “Tablespaces” tab.

 <img title="" src="images/Selection_035.png" />

-Even thou we successfully connected to the databases the tool appears to be empty, so we need to refresh the screen by clicking on the “Refresh” button.
+Even thou we successfully connected to the databases the tool appears to have no tablespaces listed in the panes, so we have to refresh the screen by clicking on the “Refresh” button.

 <img title="" src="images/Selection_036.png" />

 When the refresh happens the tool checks the endians of both databases.
-Now here we select the tablespace we like to transfer to the target database.
-Currently the following tablespaces can not be migrated using the tablespace method which are system, sysaux, undo and temp.
-Normally when you create a new target database the users tablespace is normally empty so if you wish you transfer the one from the source you can either rename the one on the target of drop it (You may need to change the database default tablespace to sysaux for the duration of the migration as Oracle default is the Users tablespace  with the command “ alter database default tablespace sysaux”.
+Now we can select the tablespaces we like to transfer to the target database.
+Currently the following tablespaces can not be migrated using the tablespace method, these are system, sysaux, undo and temp.
+Normally when you create a new target database the users tablespace is normally empty.
+If you wish you transfer the users tablespace from the source you can either rename the users tablesapce on the target of drop it.
+You will need to change the database default tablespace to sysaux for the duration of the migration as the Oracle default is the Users tablespace.
+You can do this with the command “alter database default tablespace sysaux”.
 After successful migration you should revert this back to USERS tablespace or tablespace you have created.

+The target database should only contain the following tablespaces as list in the screenshot below:

 <img title="" src="images/Selection_066.png" />

-Once you have selected the tablespaces you wish to transfer you will need to click on the button “Verify &amp;Save”.
+Once you have selected the tablespaces you wish to transfer you will need to click on the button “Verify &amp; Save”.
 This will carry out a number of checks which will be seen in the log console.

 <img title="" src="images/Selection_037.png" />